 Do you know that portrait photography is the most common form of photography in the world?
 It is the most satisfying and profitable form.
 From commercial portraits to pursuing it as a passion, photographers widely indulge in portraits.

 But only a few can capture extraordinary results.
 This is because most amateurs and even some professionals make mistakes while setting up their cameras.
 The use of wrong exposure and lenses ruins their image.
-So remember you must use tried and tested techniques to get amazing results.
+So remember, you must use tried and tested techniques to get amazing results.

-Either you can go on experimenting with different settings which will take you ages or follow the advice of experts that have been in business for long.
+Either you can go on experimenting with different settings, which will take you ages or follow the advice of experts that have been in business for long.
 We hope that you choose the easy way and pay heed to every word in this article.
-It will help you discover the whole new world of portrait photography and help your transition from amateur to a renowned professional artist.
+It will help you discover the whole new world of portrait photography and support your transition from amateur to a renowned professional artist.

 The best camera settings for portrait photography

 From the setting of Camera’s ISO, aperture, and shutter Speed, to selecting the best lens and lightning, there are many things to consider before shooting portraits.
 If you want excellent results, you will have to ensure that your camera is functioning correctly and is at an optimal setting.

 You will have to first start with the camera’s ISO settings as it helps you get the most dynamic range from the sensor.
 You can refer to the manual for native ISO setting and then set it accordingly.
 Once the ISO is set, you will have to move on to aperture settings as it reflects your creative choice.

 You can set it according to preference, as it can affect the bokeh.
 From burring backgrounds to different apertures for indoor and outdoor scenes, you will have to master all that.
 Then there comes shutter speed, which can make or break your photograph.
 Your choice should vary with circumstances like availability of flash, natural light ad type of lens and camera.